 you’ve configured the startup script in

 $ cd /etc/init.d $ update-rc.d nexus defaults $ service nexus start Starting Sonatype Nexus... $ tail -f /usr/local/nexus/logs/wrapper.log

 The standard way to run a service on Mac OS X is by using

-<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>Label</key> <string>com.sonatype.nexus</string> <key>ProgramArguments</key> <array> <string>/usr/local/nexus/bin/nexus</string> <string>console</string> </array> <key>RunAtLoad</key> <true/> </dict> </plist>
+<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>Label</key> <string>com.sonatype.nexus</string> <key>ProgramArguments</key> <array> <string>/opt/nexus/bin/nexus</string> <string>start</string> </array> <key>RunAtLoad</key> <true/> </dict> </plist>

 /Library/LaunchDaemons/ you have to change the ownership and access

 sudo chown root:wheel /Library/LaunchDaemons/com.sonatype.nexus.plist sudo chmod 644 /Library/LaunchDaemons/com.sonatype.nexus.plist